 Multi-AZ deployments are the default deployment type for Amazon database service instances; therefore, Amazon database service instances you launch using ArcGIS Enterprise on AWS deployment tools use this deployment type.

 Because they provide enhanced availability, Amazon recommends you use multi-AZ deployments for production systems.
 Be aware, though, that these deployments cost more to use per hour and for storage than other deployments.
 Consult the Amazon RDS pricing guide for more information.

 The following diagram shows a GIS Server site on AWS with ArcGIS Server and an Amazon RDS instance, with two additional GIS Server installations on AWS instances available when CPU usage exceeds a specified threshold.

 See Geodatabases in PostgreSQL used with ArcGIS on AWS and Enterprise geodatabases in SQL Server used with ArcGIS on AWS for more information.

-If you use the Esri AMIs and AWS Management Console to create your stand-alone GIS Server site, you can create your own enterprise geodatabases in one of the supported AWS databases.
+If you use an Esri AMI and AWS Management Console to create a GIS Server site, you can create your own enterprise geodatabases in one of the supported AWS databases.

 Supported AWS database offerings

 ArcGIS Enterprise on AWS deployment tools can create enterprise geodatabases in the following AWS databases: